bhk/rio/concepts.md

 other programming languages).

 Also, Rio does not confuse properties with members of collections.
-Indexing expressions -- e.g. `value[index]` -- access members of a vector or dictionary, not their properties.
+Indexing expressions -- e.g. `value[index]` -- access members of a vector or map, not their properties.

 Rio's infix operators are defined in terms of properties.
 Assuming a hypothetical function called `get_property` that allows direct access to all